ChihchengHsieh/Multimodal-Medical-Diagnosis-System/README.md

 The GradCAM++ is using the last convolutional layer to calculat the gradient to output and obtain the activation map.
 However, in the **CXR + clinical data** model, the CXR images is not the only contributing to the output.
 When we'er using the GradCAM++ to generate the sailency map, the GradCAN can't measure the effect of clinical data, which may affect the explainability.

-### Add without CXR.
+### Add *without CXR*.

 Also, we add an experiement to know how's the perfromance when the model can only use clinical data.
+The result shows the model with *only clinical data* can't be trainable.

 ![image](https://user-images.githubusercontent.com/37566901/155871601-f9ecdefe-b24d-4b0c-b8fb-b2f5a3b1b218.png)

+###